 Erected 1974 by The Auglaize County Historical Society.

 Location.
 40° 32.306′ N, 84° 23.106′ W. Marker is in St. Marys, Ohio, in Auglaize County.
 Marker is on Herzing Street 0.2 miles east of South Main Street (Ohio Route 66), on the left when traveling east.
+This historical marker is located in the south end of the village of St. Marys, in a Lutheran cemetery, along the banks of the St. Marys River.
 Touch for map.
-This historical marker is located in the south end of the village of St. Marys, in a Lutheran cemetery, along the banks of the St. Marys River.
 Marker is in this post office area: Saint Marys OH 45885, United States of America.
+Touch for directions.

 More about this marker.
 To get to the remote location of this historical marker one needs to travel through the south end of St. Marys on South Main Street (State Route 66).
 If traveling north on South Main Street then just before you go under the railroad viaduct turn right onto Herzing Street.

 If you are traveling south on South Main Street then immediately after you pass under the railroad viaduct, turn left onto Herzing Street.

 Once on Herzing street proceed due east and almost immediately the street appears to dead end into the parking lot of a building that was once a bowling alley.
 Before you enter the parking lot, turn left onto a gravel road and follow it to the cemetery.
 Once you travel about 0.2 miles from South Main Street you will see this historical marker, affixed to a large rock, on your left, on the edge of the cemetery.